 Spain has some of the most beautiful beaches in Europe.
 Whether you are looking for white sand or black sand, a beach surrounded by restaurants or surrounded by trees.
-There is sure to be the perfect beach for you in Spain.
+I am sure there is a beautiful beach to suit your needs in Spain.

 I’m a sun worshiper.
 I could lie on the beach all day with the sun on my face and a good book in my hand.
 I know some of you prefer to take walks along the beach, join in water sports or relax in a shady beach-side bar.

 With that in mind, each beach in this list will have the wow factor when you first see them.
 They are all breathtakingly beautiful.
 They will also have a variety of seclusion, nearby activities and beach facilities.
 So that there’s something for everyone.

 *RELATED article: Why Spain is the perfect holiday destination

 These beaches are, in my opinion the 10 most beautiful beaches in Spain.
 We will take a look at each beach, where you can find them and how you get to them.